 For instance, the code examples provide less parameter checking than is sound programming practice, since including such checking would obscure rather than illuminate the text.
-Some parameter checking and testing for other constraints (e.g., whether a value is being removed from an empty container) is included in takes a Boolean expression.
+Some parameter checking and testing for other constraints (e.g., whether a value is being removed from an empty container) is included in the form of a call to Assert.
+The inputs to Assert are a Boolean expression and a character string.
 If this expression evaluates to false, then a message is printed and the program terminates immediately.
-Method Assert.notNull takes a reference to class Object, and terminates the program if the value of the reference is null.
-(To be precise, they throw an IllegalArgument-Exception, which will terminate the program unless the programmer takes action to handle the exception.)
 Terminating a program when a function receives a bad parameter is generally considered undesirable in real programs, but is quite adequate for understanding how a data structure is meant to operate.
-In real programming applications, Java's exception handling features should be used to deal with input data errors.
+In real programming applications, C++'s exception handling features should be used to deal with input data errors.
 However, assertions provide a simpler mechanism for indicating required conditions in a way that is both adequate for clarifying how a data structure is meant to operate, and is easily modified into true exception handling.
+See the Appendix for the implementation of Assert.

-Preface XVII
+Preface xvii

-I make a distinction in the text between "Java implementations" and "pseudocode."
-Code labeled as a Java implementation has actually been compiled and tested on one or more Java compilers.
-Pseudocode examples often conform closely to Java syntax, but typically contain one or more lines of higher-level description.
+I make a distinction in the text between "C++ implementations" and "pseudocode."
+Code labeled as a C++ implementation has actually been compiled and tested on one or more C++ compilers.
+Pseudocode examples often conform closely to C++ syntax, but typically contain one or more lines of higher-level description.
 Pseudocode is used where I perceived a greater pedagogical advantage to a simpler, but less precise, description.